 There are a number ways businesses can sell their products in international markets.
 The most appropriate method will depend on the business, its products, the outcome of its Marketing Environment analysis and its Marketing Plan.
-This article talks you through market entry options.
+This article talks you through market entry options for international marketing.

 The organisation produces their product in their home market and then sells them to customers overseas.